surfingoldelephant/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/About/about_Environment_Variables.md

 When you change environment variables in PowerShell, the change affects only the current session.
-This behavior resembles the behavior of the `set` command in the Windows Command Shell and the `setenv` command in UNIX-based environments.
+This behavior resembles the behavior of the `set` command in the Windows Command Shell and the `setenv` command in Unix-based environments.
 To change values in the Machine or User scopes, you must use the methods of the **System.Environment** class.